d2s/website-1/src/pages/terms_of_service.en.md

    2. Honeypot grants Company a nonexclusive, nontransferable, revocable right to use the Service solely in accordance with these Terms of Service.
 Honeypot does not grant to the Company any license, express or implied, to the intellectual or industrial property of Honeypot or its licensors, except for a limited right of use according to these Terms of Service and for the duration of the Agreement.
    3. All rights not expressly granted in these Terms of Service are reserved by Honeypot.
 Honeypot will retain all rights, titles, and interests in and to the Service (except for any licensed content and third-party content included therein), including all data (such as any usage data and compilations thereof), information and software related thereto.
 The Company acknowledges that the software, information, content and data related to the Service (such as any usage data or compilations thereof) are protected for Honeypot under copyright and similar rights and may contain trade secrets or other intellectual or industrial property owned or licensed by Honeypot.
    4. Company warrants, that it has the right (i) to submit the information to the Service and (ii) to grant Honeypot the right to use the information as described above.
-   5. Company hereby agrees to indemnify, defend and hold harmless Honeypot and its subsidiaries, directors, officers, employees, owners and agents against any and all claims, actions, demands, liabilities, losses, damages, judgments, settlements, costs, and expenses (including reasonable attorneys' fees and costs) based on (i) any failure or breach of the Agreement and the Terms of Service, including any representation, warranty, covenant, restriction or obligation made by Company herein, (ii) any misuse by Company, or by a party under the reasonable control of Company.
+   5. Company hereby agrees to indemnify, defend and hold harmless Honeypot and its subsidiaries, directors, officers, employees, owners and agents against any and all claims, actions, demands, liabilities, losses, damages, judgments, settlements, costs, and expenses (including reasonable attorneys' fees and costs) based on (i) any failure or breach of the Agreement and the Terms of Service, including any representation, warranty, covenant, restriction or obligation made by Company herein, (ii) any misuse by Company, or by a party under the reasonable control of Company. <br /><br />

 1. **Confidentiality**